-- Staff must download the student ASCIA Action Plan for Anaphylaxis from the School Database ENGAGE (Student Profile DMS Medical) and this information must be carried by the supervising staff member as a hardcopy - Student's Individual Anaphylaxis Kit on School Camps/School Excursions - A The student's Anaphylaxis Kit is to travel with the supervising staff member or by agreement with the parent/guardian, the student carries their Anaphylaxis Kit with them - General use Adrenaline Auto-injectors e) Emergency response to an Anaphylactic Reaction in the classroom, playground, or on a School Camp/Excursion:
+- Staff must download the student ASCIA Action Plan for Anaphylaxis from the School Database ENGAGE (Student Profile DMS Medical) and this information must be carried by the supervising staff member as a hardcopy - Student's Individual Anaphylaxis Kit on School Camps/School Excursions

+The student's Anaphylaxis Kit is to travel with the supervising staff member or by agreement with the parent/guardian, the student carries their Anaphylaxis Kit with them

+General use Adrenaline Auto-injectors

-A general use Adrenaline Auto-injector will be placed in the First Aid kit accompanying the supervising staff member when a student with diagnosed anaphylaxis participates in the activity
+A general use Adrenaline Auto-injector will be placed in the First Aid kit accompanying the supervising staff member when a student with diagnosed anaphylaxis participates in the activity.

-Copies of Individual Anaphylaxis Management Plans and ASCIA plans for the students at risk of Anaphylaxis accompany staff, along with a First Aid kit and individual Epipen, during any off-site or out of school activities, including on excursions, school camps and at special events conducted, organized or attended by the school.
+Copies of Individual Anaphylaxis Management Plans and ASCIA plans for the students at risk of Anaphylaxis accompany staff, along with a First Aid kit and individual EpiPen, during any off-site or out of school activities, including on excursions, school camps and at special events conducted, organized or attended by the school.